The changes in legislation can be broadly classified into three groups:

 - Report on any complaints received from investors.

 We at Empire Global Partners are continually following the developments arising in Vanuatu and will provide you immediate updates on any changes arising in the future.
-We have modified our processes to comply with the changes in regulations and our team of experts is ready to help you implement the required changes in your business and also establish new businesses in Vanuatu which still remains one of the most attractive jurisdictions to obtain your Forex license.
-You can reach the experts at Empire through phone at +60350331665, by our website www.empireglobal.partners and or by email at email@example.com.
-We offer clear written contract agreements clearly mentioning the applicable charges including the refund policy, in the unlikely event that the application is unsuccessful.
+We have modified our processes to comply with the changes in regulations and our team of experts is ready to help you implement the required changes in your business and also establish new businesses in Vanuatu which remains one of the most attractive jurisdictions to obtain your Forex license.
+You can reach the experts at Empire through phone at +60350331665, by our website www.empireglobal.partners and or by email at firstname.lastname@example.org.
+We offer clear written contract agreements mentioning the applicable charges including the refund policy, in the unlikely event that the application is unsuccessful.